 The best impact driver is designed to turn screws, nuts & bolts – quickly & without fuss.
-This is a great piece of kit for anyone who appreciates using the right tool for the job.
+It’s the perfect partner for your 18v cordless drill.

 Delivering significantly more torque than a drill, an impact driver will turn the toughest screws quickly and with minimal effort.
-Lightweight & ideally used alongside a cordless drill, this is the perfect power tool for driving long screws into timber.
+Lightweight, compact & ideally used alongside a cordless drill, this is the perfect power tool for driving multiple screws & bolts quickly & easily.

 There are three good reasons to buy an impact driver.
 Large construction screws, volume or simply to avoid the faff of continually swapping a drill bit for a driver on your drill.
-Whatever your reason (probably all three) – the best impact driver makes numerous tasks, quicker & easier.
+For trade & DIY, the best impact driver makes numerous tasks, quicker & easier.

 As with all power tools, spending big affords some amazing kit.
-However, it’s possible to pick-up a great impact driver for less than you may think.
-The models below start from around £60 (without battery) – perfect for occasional jobs.
+However, it’s possible to pick up a great impact driver for less than you may think.
+Recommended models (see below) start from only £60 + battery.

-For trade & serious DIY, consider a model with a brushless motor.
+For trade, a brushless motor makes good sense.
 This gives a longer run time, compact design and best of all, it will last much longer than a conventional model.
-Yes, it costs more, but a brushless motor is definitely a worthwhile investment over time.
+A brushless motor is unquestionably a good investment over time.

 There are six primary factors to consider when choosing the right impact driver.

-- Maximum Torque – For most jobs, 150Nm is plenty.
+- Maximum Torque – For most jobs, 130Nm is plenty.

-- Speed – Number of speeds, maximum and trigger control are all important factors
+- Speed Control – Number of speeds, maximum and trigger control are all important factors

-- Motor type – Brushless motors last longer but cost more
+- Motor type – Brushless motors are more efficient and last longer

 - Physical Size – Usability & comfort